 The project manager should take the following actions to set up the bucket:

-- Add the company project manager as a project editor in the Google Developers Console by selecting the project and opening the Permissions page.
+- Add the company project manager as a project editor in the Google Developers Console by opening the Permissions page.
 Add the project manager with Can edit permissions.

 - Create a bucket named vendor1-building-plans with the following command: